Forum Overview - Registration is NOW Open

 - St. Francis Yacht Club begins its Opening Day at 1000 with live music and brunch, followed by the Parade of Decorated Yachts at 1200, which includes boats from many of the over 100 clubs on the Bay passing in formation right in front of the Club.
 (We’d love to have you aboard a member boat with your national ensign and burgee flying.)
 Enjoy drinks and food choices in the club, engage with others in activities, and while away the afternoon.

 - The San Francisco Yacht Club begins its Opening Day with boats from many clubs joining a “Blessing of the Fleet” parade across the Tiburon waterfront, where the fleet is acknowledged by Coast Guard officials and blessed by religious celebrants as they pass our neighboring Corinthian Yacht Club, and then, after enjoying a short Bay sail on their own, they return to the SFYC in Belvedere Cove for an afternoon of sun, live music and dancing on the deck, and a casual barbecue for members, guests and their families of all ages.
 Ferries running between Fisherman’s Wharf and Tiburon provide easy access from San Francisco.
 There is no need to pre-register; you can pick up a guest card upon entering the clubhouse, but please let us know if you’d like to join a member boat in the blessing of the fleet.
 You are welcome to join us!
-BACK TO TOP

 What a wonderful way to complete your visit!

-We truly hope you will join us, and enjoy this visit so much that you’ll return to San Francisco and our Clubs soon!
+We truly hope you will join us, and enjoy this visit so much that you’ll return to San Francisco and our Clubs

-The registration forms are available HERE for
+The registration forms with instructions are available as a pdf HERE for

-download and save the file, you may complete the forms on the file itself, then
+viewing, completing, downloading or printing.
+You may complete the forms on the file itself, then

 merely save your entries and e-mail the file to Forum18@sonic.net.
 Of course, you may also